Key Takeaways

 Changes In Cladograms Of Ancient Turtles

 Initially, ancient turtles from the Triassic Period are believed to be the only surviving branch of the ancient group, Anapsida.
-Ancient turtles are considered anapsids, but this was debunked when new phylogenetic studies suggested that they are diapsids.

-Scientists then supported this concept with more studies.
-They also indicated that ancient turtles are closer to Squamata (scaled reptiles including lizards and snakes) than Archosauria (the archosaurs, which include the extinct dinosaurs).
+Diapsids | Supported by more studies, scientists indicated that ancient turtles are closer to Squamata than Archosauria. | Squamata (scaled reptiles including lizards and snakes) |

-The cladograms became more complicated when ancient turtles were also being grouped in Archosauromorpha, a broader group where archosaurs are based on molecular evidence.
-Scientists redid analysis, and the turtles were classified again as anapsids.
+Archosauromorpha | Classification became complex as turtles were also being grouped in Archosauromorpha, a broader group where archosaurs are based on molecular evidence. | Archosauria (the archosaurs, which include the extinct dinosaurs) |

-Aside from this, a new phylogenetic study emerged which indicated that ancient turtles must belong to a much larger clade, the Lepidosauromorpha (the group of reptiles including lepidosaurs or those closer to lizards than to archosaurs).
+Lepidosauromorpha | A new phylogenetic study emerged which indicated that ancient turtles must belong to a much larger clade, the Lepidosauromorpha. | Lepidosauromorpha (the group of reptiles including lepidosaurs or those closer to lizards than to archosaurs). |

-At this point, the cladograms of turtles became confusing.
-Fortunately, after 1000 ultra-conserved elements in the genome are discovered unique to both turtles and dinosaurs.
-The turtles are finally placed in Archelosauria, which is a newly named clade group.
-Archelosauria includes the turtles, birds, crocodiles, and even the dinosaurs in its group.
+Archelosauria | After discovering 1000 ultra-conserved elements in the genome unique to both turtles and dinosaurs, turtles were finally placed in Archelosauria. | Archelosauria (the turtles, birds, crocodiles, and even the dinosaurs in its group) |

 Sea Turtles